T-Systems-MMS/otc-nextcloud/README.md

 #### 6.3 Create a Domain Name Service (DNS)

-If you want you can also create a DNS for your adress to access your page with a specific name.
+If you want you, can also create a DNS for your adress to access your page with a specific name.
 Otherwise you can use the EIP of your node.

 1. Search for [DNS](https://docs.otc.t-systems.com/dns/index.html), click on "Public Zones", the Top-Level-Domain of OTC _otc-on-rails.de_ and add a Record Set.
 2. Choose a name for your server